we-are-va/we-are-va.github.io/_work/scoh.md

 - template: 1-column-text
   block: one-column-1
   headline: Encourage the Wider Community to Step Inside
-  content: Just like in architecture VA know that design must never be divorced from
+  content: "## Just like in architecture VA know that design must never be divorced
-    function.
-With this approach in mind, VA set out to create a beautiful and useful suite of collateral.
+    from function.
+With this approach in mind, VA set out to create a beautiful and useful suite of collateral."
 - template: 2-column-media-element
   block: media-2
   image_1: